Royal Mail annual profit more than doubles on strong parcel volume

-United KingdomRoyal Mail annual profit more than doubles on strong parcel volume

-Royal Mail (RMG.L) on Thursday held back from providing forecast for fiscal 2022 even as the postal company's annual profit more than doubled, bolstered by a surge in parcel deliveries to locked-down customers who turned to online shopping.
+May 20 (Reuters) - Royal Mail on Thursday held back from providing forecast for fiscal 2022 even as the postal company’s annual profit more than doubled, bolstered by a surge in parcel deliveries to locked-down customers who turned to online shopping.

 The company, one of the world’s oldest postal firms, reported a 116% surge in adjusted operating profit to 702 million pounds ($990.59 million), and a 17% jump in revenue to 12.64 billion pounds.